 When you buy a new car, it automatically loses about 9% to 11% of its value the moment you drive it off the dealer’s lot.
 At that point, you suddenly owe more money than your car is worth.

-That’s why the car insurance broker app Jerry has compiled everything you need to know about gap insurance and whether or not you should add it to your car insurance policy.
+trusted car insurance broker that saves drivers hundreds of dollars a year on auto insurance, has compiled everything you need to know about gap insurance and whether or not you should add it to your car insurance policy.

 How does gap insurance work?

-Whenever you make a claim against your comprehensive coverage or collision insurance policy, your gap insurance will come into play.
-Sometimes it will even pay your comprehensive or collision deductible.
+collision insurance policy, your gap insurance will come into play.
+Sometimes, it will even pay your comprehensive or collision deductible.

 Some states require car dealers to offer gap insurance as a part of buying a vehicle.
 That makes it important to know what your vehicle is actually worth and how much your insurance company will pay you if it’s totaled.